 Because celiac disease shows up in so many different ways, both kids and adults can end up plagued with problems for years—even decades—before finally getting diagnosed.
 “Less than 20 percent of children present with classic celiac disease symptoms,” says Rashid.
 “Family doctors may have a problem cluing in.”

-How do I know if my kid’s at risk?
+How do I know if my kid’s at risk for celiac disease?

 Celiac disease is genetically based, so it’s more common in kids who have a family history of the condition (although Gariepy can’t find it in her or her husband’s family).
 If a parent has celiac, his or her kids have a 10 percent chance of inheriting the condition, according to Health Canada.
 Testing for celiac is also recommended for kids with type 1 diabetes, thyroid disease and Down syndrome, since they, too, have a higher risk of having celiac.